Do Chinese models speak Chinese languages?: Discussion

-From our experiment results we make the following three observations: First, Chinese models are better at Mandarin than are Western models.
-Second, Chinese models are just as bad at Chinese minority languages as are Western models.
-Some Chinese models even fail to identify minority languages such as Uyghur and Kazakh.
-Third, Chinese models' performance across languages highly correlates with those of Western models.
-Like Western models, Chinese models are better at European languages such as French and German but underperform at Chinese minority languages.
+We make the following three observations from our experiments.
+First, Chinese-developed models are better at Mandarin than are Western-developed models.
+Second, Chinese models are just as bad at Chinese minority languages as are Western-developed models.
+Some Chinese models fail to recognize minority languages such as Uyghur and Kazakh.
+Third, Chinese models' performance across languages highly correlates with those of Western-developed models.
+Like their Western counterparts, Chinese-developed models are better at European languages such as French and German, but underperform at Chinese minority languages.
+Overall, our results support the \textbf{Mandarin Hypothesis}---Chinese models are better at Mandarin than Western-developed models but not at other languages spoken in China (Fig \ref{fig:floresp_ip_whisker_full}, \ref{fig:bele_whisker}).
+Meanwhile, we cannot reject the \textbf{Null Hypothesis}, as we observe a high correlation on multilingual performance between Western and Chinese-developed models (Fig \ref{fig:chat_models_corr}).